Also available locally at Spice and Grain, White Birch Books & Bridgton Books

-The cover and book design were created by the author.
+The cover and book design were created and published by the author.
 The colorized photo on the cover depicts Portland Street around 1907, showing Elmer Brackett’s Hardware, Mary Howe’s Millinery & Fancy Goods, and the Fryeburg Fire Department.
-Postcard: Eastern Illustrating & Publishing Company, from a glass-plate negative courtesy of the Penobscott Marine Museum, Searsport.
-ME.
+Postcard: Eastern Illustrating & Publishing Company, from a glass-plate negative courtesy of the Penobscot Marine Museum, Searsport, ME.

 Native Americans who spoke Algonquian and Iroquoian frequently referred to North and Central America as "Turtle Island," which is a symbol of life and their spiritual conception of creation.